BrianCarela/MERN-Snippets/backend-CRUD/README.md

     }
 ```

-Everywhere you see `${1:model}` will automatically be highlighted, so when you hit the `tab` key you can immediately begin typing the name of the data collection that these routes are referring to.
+Everywhere you see `${1:model}` will automatically be highlighted, so you can immediately begin typing the name of the data collection that these routes are referring to.

-Where you see `${2:params}` is where you should use VSCode's "Find and Replace" function to replace this with the property you are using to identify specific documents in your data collection
+Where you see `${2:params}` is where you can hit tab to replace this with the property you are using to identify specific documents in your data collection

 ## controlers/ExampleController.js